off-by-some/contrakit/README.md

 ```

 ## Why This Matters

-Computational systems have long handled multiple perspectives—but only by forcing consensus or averaging them away.
-What has been missing is a way to measure epistemic tension itself: to treat contradiction not as noise, but as structured information.
+When perspectives clash, three quantities emerge. $α^\star$ measures how close they can get to a single account—the best-case agreement coefficient. $K(P)$ measures the cost of forcing consensus—the bits you pay to pretend they agree. $λ^\star$ identifies which contexts drive the conflict—where the tension concentrates.

-Without this, information is lost.
-Standard models can’t register paradox as paradox; they flatten it.
-Contrakit flips the script: when experts or models disagree, you don’t lose information—you gain direction.
-Each contradiction becomes a gradient pointing toward the boundaries of current understanding.
-You don’t just resolve conflicts—you use them to build better models.
+Just as entropy priced randomness, $K(P)$ prices contradiction.
+In [quantum contextuality](examples/quantum/), it measures which measurement scenarios create irreducible tension.
+In [neural network hallucination](examples/hallucinations/), it predicts minimum error rates from task structure before training.
+In [statistical paradoxes](examples/statistics/), it quantifies how much aggregated and stratified views contradict.

-The loop is simple: perspectives clash → Contrakit measures the clash → $λ*$ shows you where to investigate → your next reasoning step is guided by the structure of the disagreement itself.
+Computational systems have long handled multiple perspectives by forcing consensus or averaging them away.
+Contrakit measures epistemic tension itself, treating contradiction as structured information rather than noise.
+When experts or models disagree, each contradiction points toward boundaries of current understanding.
+Perspectives clash, contrakit measures the clash, $λ^\star$ reveals where to investigate, and the structure of disagreement guides the next reasoning step.

-By quantifying epistemic tension, Contrakit shows not only how well multiple viewpoints can be reconciled, but what each viewpoint is capable of—how far it can stretch, where it breaks, and what it leaves out.
-In this way, contradiction becomes more than a clash; it becomes the lens that reveals what a “viewpoint” really is, and the information that drives resolution.
+Quantifying epistemic tension reveals not only how well multiple viewpoints can be reconciled, but what each viewpoint is capable of—how far it can stretch, where it breaks, and what it leaves out.

 ## The K(P) Tax

-Contrakit’s measure of epistemic tension isn’t ad-hoc.
-It follows from six simple axioms about how perspectives should combine.
-From these, a unique formula emerges: contradiction bits K(P), built from the Bhattacharyya overlap between distributions.
-That’s why the measure behaves consistently across domains—from distributed consensus to ensemble learning to quantum contextuality.
+The measure follows from [six axioms](docs/paper/axioms/axioms.md) about how perspectives should combine.
+From these, a unique formula emerges: contradiction bits $K(P)$, built from the Bhattacharyya overlap between distributions.
+The measure behaves consistently across domains—from distributed consensus to ensemble learning to quantum contextuality.

-And contradiction isn’t free.
-The same tension that guides reasoning also imposes an exact tax: across compression, communication, and simulation, disagreement costs K(P) bits per symbol.
-In practice, this means real performance deficits in any engineering task that must reconcile contextual data—unless you use the signal of contradiction itself to guide resolution.
+Contradiction imposes an exact cost.
+Across [compression, communication, and simulation](docs/paper/theorems/2.%20Operational%20Theorems/), disagreement costs $K(P)$ bits per symbol.
+Engineering tasks that must reconcile contextual data face real performance deficits—compression needs extra bits, communication loses capacity, simulation incurs variance penalties.

 | Task | Impact |
 |---|---|